Street's Disciple

-Street's Disciple is the seventh studio album by American rapper Nas, released as a double album by Columbia Records.
+Street's Disciple is the seventh studio album by American rapper Nas, released as a double album by Ill Will Records, Columbia Records, and Sony Urban Music.
 Originally scheduled for a September 14, 2004 release, the album was ultimately released on November 30, 2004.
 Named after one of his lyrics from "Live at the Barbeque" by Main Source, the album's cover art was digitally created using photos of Nas to create an adaptation of The Last Supper.
 The album marked the end of Nas' tenure with Columbia Records after ten years.

-Street's Disciple was well-received by critics and debuted at number 5 on the US Billboard 200, selling over 232,000 copies in its first week of sales.
-It was Nas's seventh consecutive platinum record in the United States, having shipped over 1 million copies in 2 weeks of release.
+Street's Disciple was well received by critics and debuted at number 5 on the US Billboard 200, selling over 232,000 copies in its first week of sales.
+It was Nas's seventh consecutive platinum record in the United States, having shipped over 1 million copies.

 Production

 Most of the album's production was handled between Salaam Remi, L.E.S. and Chucky Thompson of Sean Combs' production team The Hitmen.
 Remi contributed production on eleven tracks, L.E.S. produced on eight and Chucky Thompson helped on six.
 Salaam Remi (who collaborated with Nas on his previous LPs Stillmatic and God's Son) led all with nine solo productions.
 L.E.S. only produced three solo outings, but one included the single "Just a Moment".
 Thompson, on the other hand, had one solo production credit ("Getting Married").

 Other notable producers from the album include A Tribe Called Quest member Q-Tip (who had last worked with Nas on Illmatic's "One Love" and the remix of "The World Is Yours") and D.I.T.C. producer Buckwild ("These Are Our Heroes").
 Nas himself produced "Suicide Bounce" and "U.B.R.
 (Unauthorized Biography of Rakim)", both from the second disc.
 L.E.S. also brought on baggage for his productions.
 T. Black and Nut assisted the legendary producer on "The Makings of a Perfect Bitch" and Herb Middleton helped with the beat on "Me &You (Dedicated to Destiny)".
 Chucky Thompson, too, brought in extra help for "Live Now" (Barnardo "Nardo" Williams).
 Rapper Ill Bill made a song similar to "U.B.R.
 (Unauthorized Biography Of Rakim)" titled "U.B.S.
 (Unauthorized Biography Of Slayer)" on his album The Hour of Reprisal (2008).